GoogleCloudPlatform/healthcare/deploy/README.md

 *   *Data Read/Write Group*: `{PROJECT_ID}-readwrite@{DOMAIN}`.
 Members of this
     group have permission to read and write hosted data in the project.

-If you are using a separate Audit Logs project, then this project will also need its own Owners Group and an Auditors group, but no data groups.
+If you are using a separate Audit Logs project, then the audit logs project will also need its own Owners Group and an Auditors group, but no data groups.

+### Create a YAML Config

+Edit a copy of the file `samples/project_with_remote_audit_logs.yaml` or `samples/project_with_remote_audit_logs.yaml`, depending on whether you are using remote or local audit logs.

+*   The `overall` section contains organization and billing details applied to all projects.
+Omit the `organziation_id` if the projects are not being deployed under a GCP organization.
+*   If using remote audit logs, include the `audit_logs_project` section, which describes the project that will host audit logs.
+*   Under `projects`, list each data hosting project to create.

-### Create a New Audit Logs project
+### Create New Projects

-If using remote audit logs, use the `create_project.py` script to create a new project to host audit logs for each data hosting project:
+Use the `create_project.py` script to create an audit logs project (if using remote audit logs) and one or more data hosting projects.

-1. Edit a copy of the file `samples/audit_logs_project_config.yaml`, filling in all fields with desired values for your audit logs project.
 1. If not already logged in, run `gcloud init` to log in as a user with permission to create projects under the specified organization and billing account
 1. Run `./create_project.py --project_yaml=${PROJECT_CONFIG?} --nodry_run`,
-    where `PROJECT_CONFIG` is the yaml file created in step 1.
-1. If you provided a `stackdriver_alert_email`, then when prompted during the script, follow the instructions to create a new Stackdriver Account.

-### Create a New Data Hosting Project

-Use the `create_project.py` script to create each new project that will host datasets.

-1. Edit a copy of the file `samples/data_hosting_project_config.yaml`, filling in all fields with desired values for your data hosting project.
-    *  If using remote audit logs, fill in the `remote_audit_logs` section.
-    *  If using local audit logs, remove the `remote_audit_logs` section, and uncomment the `local_audit_log` section under `project_config`.
-1. If not already logged in, run `gcloud init` to log in as a user with permission to create projects under the specified organization and billing account
-1. Run `./create_project.py --project_yaml=${PROJECT_CONFIG?} --nodry_run`,
-    where `PROJECT_CONFIG` is the yaml file created in step 1.
+    where `PROJECT_CONFIG` is the YAML file containing your project description(s).
-1. If you provided a `stackdriver_alert_email`, then when prompted during the script, follow the instructions to create a new Stackdriver Account.
+1. If you provided a `stackdriver_alert_email` in any project, then when prompted during the script, follow the instructions to create new Stackdriver Accounts for these projects.

-If the script fails at any point, try to correct the error and use the flag `--resume_from_step=` to continue from the step that failed.
+If the script fails at any point, try to correct the error and use the flags `--resume_from_project=` and `--resume_from_step=` to continue from the project and step that failed.

 ### Disabled Unneeded APIs